Ukrainian diaspora: 1880–1920

 In the last quarter of the 19th century due to the agrarian resettlement, a massive emigration of Ukrainians from Austro-Hungary to the Americas and from the Russian Empire to the Urals and Asia (Siberia and Kazakhstan) occurred.

 A secondary movement was the emigration under the auspices of the Austro-Hungarian government of 10,000 Ukrainians from Galicia to Bosnia.

 Furthermore, due to Russian agitation, 15,000 Ukrainians left Galicia and Bukovina and settled in Russia.
 Most of these settlers later returned.

 Finally in the Russian Empire, some Ukrainians from the Chełm and Podlaskie regions, as well as most of the Jews, emigrated to the Americas.

 Some of those who left their homeland returned.
-For example, from the 393,000 Ukrainians who emigrated to the United States of America, 70,000 returned.
+For example, from the 393,000 Ukrainians who emigrated to the United States, 70,000 returned.

-Most of the emigrants to the United States of America worked in the construction and mining industries.
-Many worked in the US on a temporary basis, to earn remittances.
+Most of the emigrants to the US worked in the construction and mining industries.
+Many worked in the US on a temporary basis to earn remittances.

-In the 1890s, Ukrainian agricultural settlers emigrated to first to Brazil, and Argentina.
-However, the writings of Galician professor and nationalist Dr. Joseph Oleskiw were influential in redirecting that flow to Canada.
+In the 1890s, Ukrainian agricultural settlers emigrated first to Brazil and Argentina.
+However, the writings of Galician professor and nationalist Dr Joseph Oleskiw were influential in redirecting that flow to Canada.
 He visited an already-established Ukrainian block settlement, which had been founded by Iwan Pylypiw, and met with Canadian immigration officials.
 His two pamphlets on the subject praised the United States as a place for wage labour, but stated that Canada was the best place for agricultural settlers to obtain free land.
 By contrast he was fiercely critical of the treatment Ukrainian settlers had received in South America.
 After his writings, the slow trickle of Ukrainians to Canada greatly increased.

 Before the start of the First World War, almost 500,000 Ukrainians emigrated to the Americas.
 This can be broken down by country as follows: